ggsood/terraform-provider-ec/README.md

 # Terraform Provider for Elastic Cloud

+This Repository is a fork of https://github.com/elastic/terraform-provider-ec , to be published to terraform provider registry.
+This is a temporary solution until the **elastic/ec** module is published.

 ![Go](https://github.com/elastic/terraform-provider-ec/workflows/Go/badge.svg?branch=master)

 #### This project is currently under active development.
 Source code is provided with no assurances, use at your own risk.